shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-create-power-bi-dashboard.md

     *You can use the Q&A feature to ask a question, and Power BI will respond will a visual.*

-11. Click any one of the suggested questions beneath the Q&A box, in blue boxes.
+11. Click any one of the suggested questions beneath the Q&A box, in the boxes.

 12. Review the response.